Acute myelogenous leukemia (AML)

 During a lumbar puncture (spinal tap) procedure, you typically lie on your side with your knees drawn up to your chest.
 Then a needle is inserted into your spinal canal — in your lower back &...

 Treatment of acute myelogenous leukemia depends on several factors, including the subtype of the disease, your age, your overall health and your preferences.
 In general, treatment falls into two phases:

 No alternative treatments have been found helpful in treating acute myelogenous leukemia.
 But some complementary and alternative treatments may relieve the signs and symptoms you experience due to cancer or cancer treatment.

 Alternative treatments that may help relieve signs and symptoms include:

 Coping and support

 Acute myelogenous leukemia is an aggressive form of cancer that typically demands quick decision making.
-That leaves people with a new diagnosis faced with important decisions about a disease they don't yet understand.
+That leaves people with a new diagnosis faced with important decisions about a disease they may not yet understand.
 Here are some tips for coping:

 Terms and conditions of use